• Skip to main content

 Oregon

-46 North Farm (Astoria) – Dry farmed potatoes, winter squash, zucchini, dry beans
+46 North Farm (Astoria) – Potatoes, winter squash, zucchini, dry beans

 Spoke and Leaf Farm (North Plains) – Zucchini, winter squash, tomatoes